WhiptongueHydra/ZYBO_UART/README.md

 # ZYBO UART
-Testing pure PL UART driver on the pmodUSBUART.
+Testing pure PL UART driver for the pmodUSBUART on zybo z7-20.
 Really simple test just to validate my logic, and zybo doesnt have loads of switches, or seven seg decoder, to do custom data.
 Will eventually add a RAM I think to rattle off loads of data in chunks for a more interesting test.
 <img width="851" height="682" alt="image" src="https://github.com/user-attachments/assets/1c776170-1378-4e3a-81b3-7b4bfa4a2a85" />